afreutorocelz-del/django/README.md

 A Django polls application ready to deploy on Convox.

+This example demonstrates how to deploy a Django application with PostgreSQL on Convox.
+The polls app showcases database migrations, static file handling, and the Django admin interface - everything you need to get your Django project started.

+Deploy to Convox Cloud for a fully-managed platform experience, or to your own Convox Rack for complete control over your infrastructure.
+Either way, you'll get automatic SSL, load balancing, and zero-downtime deployments out of the box.

 ## Deploy to Convox Cloud

 1. **Create a Cloud Machine** at [console.convox.com](https://console.convox.com)